althonos/fs.sshfs/README.md

 ## Credits

-`fs.sshfs` is developped and maintainted by:
+`fs.sshfs` is developed and maintained by:
 - [Martin Larralde](https://github.com/althonos)

 The following people contributed to `fs.sshfs`: